-The City of Botany Bay values trees.
+The Bayside values trees.
 With increasing urbanisation and the development /construction process, the protection of trees is an important issue for Council.
 Consideration must be given to existing trees early during site planning to incorporate existing trees into a development.